LeifWhite/CIS-598-Final-Project/README.md

 6. DONE EQUIVALENT: Give notion of move percentage completion.
 EQUIVALENT: Allocated subtime to moves in deeper plies.

 7. DONE: Program concept of time controls and adaptability to less time

+*: These two features are functional, but not accessible from the user interface